MeltwaterArchive/storyplayer/v2/modules/http/expectsHttpResponse.md

 This is a convenience module to improve the readability of your tests.
 You can do the same tests by using [the Assertions module](../assertions/index.html) directly on the _HttpClientResponse's_ public API if you prefer.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsHttpResponse_.
+The source code for these actions can be found in the class `Prose\ExpectsHttpResponse`.

 ## Behaviour And Return Codes